zrouliaa/Amazon-Web-Scraper-Project/README.md

 # Amazon-Web-Scraper-Project

-Track your favorite product from Amazon with an automatic bot that will send you an email when the product hits your prefeered purchase budget.
+Track your favorite product from Amazon with an automatic bot that will send you an email when the product hits your preferred purchase budget.
 And also, it saves the data in a CSV file every day.

 Check the code here : https://github.com/zrouliaa/Amazon-Web-Scraper-Project/blob/main/Amazon%20Web%20Scraper%20Project.ipynb